William Stuart (British Army officer)

-Biography
+Early life

-William Stuart was born in 1778.
-He was the third son of Alexander Stuart, 10th Lord Blantyre and Catharine, eldest daughter and heiress of Patrick Lindsay of Eaglescairnie Haddingtonshire.
+The Hon.
+William Stuart was born in 1778 into Scottish nobility.
+He was the third son of Alexander Stuart, 10th Lord Blantyre and Catharine, eldest daughter and heiress of Patrick Lindsay of Eaglescairnie, Haddingtonshire.
+His elder brothers were the twins Robert Stuart, 11th Lord Blantyre and Sir Patrick Stuart.
+All three brothers achieved prominence in the British Army in their own right.

+Career

 Stuart was appointed ensign in the 1st Guards in 1794, a lieutenant and captain in 1797.
 In 1798 he served in Ireland during the Rebellion with the 3rd battalion.
 In 1799 he accompanied the Battalion in the Anglo-Russian invasion of Holland, and was present in the actions of the 27 August, on 10, 19 September and 2 October.
 In July 1806 he went to Sicily, and returned in January 1808.
 In 1807 be attained the rank of Captain and Lieutenant-Colonel.
 In 1809 he served in the expedition to Walcheren.

 Stuart afterwards served in the Peninsular War and received a medal for the Battle of the Nive.
 In 1814 he attained the rank of colonel in the army and was appointed third Major of the Grenadier Guards.
 He was commanding officer of the 3rd Battalion, 1st Regiment of Guards during the Waterloo Campaign.
 He fought at the battle of Quatre Bras where he was wounded, and may have lost his arm as a result of that wound, "although an old label on the reverse of the present painting suggests that he received that injury at Waterloo".
 He was promoted to Major-General on 19 July 1821, and Lieutenant-General some time after that.

+Personal life

 Stuart died unmarried at Erskine House, Renfrewshire, aged 58 on 15 February 1837.